gvwilson/buildtogether.tech/src/git-team/index.md

 [%inc first_push.sh %]
 [%inc first_push.out %]

+And no, Git's
-And no, [%i "Git!interface (indistinguishable from hoax)" %]Git's output[%/i%] here isn't particularly useful to anyone except people who are debugging Git's internals.
+output[%i "Git!interface (indistinguishable from hoax)" %] here isn't particularly useful to anyone except people who are debugging Git's internals.

 Amira's changes are now on her desktop computer and in the GitHub repository but